telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 		<tr>
 			<td>BorderColor</td>
 			<td>The border color of the item can be set by using the properties Default, Left, Right, Top, and Bottom.
-				The Default property is used to set all borders colors at once.
+				The Default property is used to set all border colors at once.
 				<i>All borders are Black by default.</i>
 			</td>
 		</tr>
 		<tr>
 			<td>BorderStyle</td>
 			<td>The border style of the item can be set by using the properties Default, Left, Right, Top, and Bottom.
-				The Default property is used to set all borders styles at once.
+				The Default property is used to set all border styles at once.
 				The available border styles are:
 				<ul>
 					<li>None - No line.</li>